ignaciolarranaga/contracts-example/README.md

 * [ESLint](https://typescript-eslint.io/) for code validation
 * [Prettier](https://prettier.io/) for code formatting

-Some Q&A:
+## Questions and Answers
-* Q: Why we choose DynamoDB over for example a traditional relational database?
+* Q: **Why we choose DynamoDB over for example a traditional relational database?**
   * A: Because the queries that support the implementation will scale up-to levels that any relational database can reach
+* Q: **Why DynamoDB?**
+  * A: Just for convenience (it can be built with the stack), I can do the same with MongoDB
+* Q: **Is it everything optimized then?**
+  * A: No, just some things are currently optimized (because of time constraints) but DynamoDB will allow that optimization.
-* Q: Why we choose Lambda instead of a express-server?
+* Q: **Why we choose Lambda instead of a express-server?**
   * A: Because the implementation will self-scale rather than us having to setup and manage a cluster
-* Q: Why we choose GraphQL instead of REST?
+* Q: **Why we choose GraphQL instead of REST?**
-  * A: Because facilitates the implementation of the clients by leaving them to define how to use the API as well as the type system expressiveness value add
+  * A: Because facilitates the implementation of the clients by leaving them to define how to use the API as well as the type system expressiveness value added

 ## Entities